markohlebar/BIND/README.md

 ```
 How does this work and what does this do?
 A `view` or a `viewController` implementing `BNDView` protocol,
 exposes properties `viewModel` and `bindings`.
 Whenever `viewModel` gets updated (say on cell reuse),
-the `bindings` are updated as well, which guarantees that the correct viewModel is bound to a correct view.
+the `bindings` are updated as well, which guarantees that the correct `viewModel` is bound to a correct `view`.

 Similar to this, you can also bind `viewModel` with `model`.
 You can do this by creating a `viewModel` subclass of `BNDViewModel`, and define your bindings like so:
 ```